 My friend and colleague Kivi Leroux Miller, over at Nonprofit Marketing Guide, provides a wonderful service for nonprofit marketers like us—her annual report of trends in the field.

-I urge you to take five to ten minutes right now to respond to her 2015 Nonprofit Communications Trends Survey.
+I urge you to take ten minutes right now to respond to her 2015 Nonprofit Communications Trends Survey.

 What you’ll get in return:

 - Special preview webinar on 2015 trends for survey takers ONLY (you’ll know the trends almost a full month before anyone else!)